nmaas87/gpsTime/README.md

 * BAUD: sets the baudrate of your GPS module.
 Default is 9600, however, if you need e.g. 115200, just set BAUD=115200.
 * ALLOW: sets the allow variable within the [NTP server of chrony](https://chrony.tuxfamily.org/doc/3.4/chrony.conf.html).
 Example: "192.168.178.0/24" as ALLOW will allow only hosts from the network of 192.168.178.0/24 to use the NTP server.
 If you set ALLOW to "" or "all", it will allow all hosts from anywhere.
 * OFFSET: sets the [OFFSET value for GPS within chrony](https://chrony.tuxfamily.org/doc/3.4/chrony.conf.html).
 Default is 0.0 - and an empty ("") or default value ("0.0") will mean that no offset will be applied.

+## Which RPi to use

+You can use all B+ models, except RPi 1B+/RPi Zero as these models are extremly slow with current balenaOS releases and the image does not work with them.
+Consequently, you can use the RPi 2B, 3B, 3B+, 4B, 400, CM4 and balenaFin.
+It does not matter if you use the 32 or 64 bit versions as belana handles this nicely.
+This setup has been tested with RPi 2B and RPi 4B in 64 bit mode.

 ## Which GPS module to use